CHC43115 Certificate IV in Disability

 • Evidence of up-to-date relevant vaccination

-• Applicants must be physically capable of doing general lifting, be prepared to be on their feet for long stretches of time and be mentally and emotionally healthy to respond appropriately to personal needs.
+• Applicants must be physically capable of doing general lifting and be prepared to be on their feet for long stretches of time.

 Nationally Recognized Training